 - Take it slowly – there’s no rush: While the temptation may be to restrain a cat and cut all of his nail tips at once, this has a high potential to be traumatizing to both cat and owner.
 Even if a full nail trim needs to happen over the course of several days, it’s better to go slowly than rush through and accidentally get scratched or cut the quick mid-claw.
 For owners who have tried various methods to no avail (or don’t feel confident enough to see the task through), a trusted vet or professional pet groomer can assist with nail trimming.

 Summary: Acclimating Your Fuzzy Feline To Nail Grooming

 Whether it’s a move taken on behalf of furniture edges or simply to ensure the comfort of a beloved pet, cat nail-trimming doesn’t have to be an ordeal.
 Supplement nail trimming with alternate nail-sharpening sites, such as a scratching post or pad infused with catnip, and a conscientious cat owner is unlikely to spot ragged curtains or shredded chair legs ever again.
 With the right tools, a gradual approach, and a few treat-supported tricks, both cat and owner can enjoy the nail-trimming experience with dignity intact.
-If your cat suffers from extreme anxiety during this process, you may want to consider CBD for cats to help relieve some stress during the nail cutting.
+If your cat suffers from extreme anxiety during this process, you may want to consider CBD for cats or pet CBD to help relieve some stress during the nail cutting.

 - “How to Trim Your Cat’s Nails Painlessly.”
 Pretty Litter Cats.com, (no publish date), https://prettylittercats.com/blogs/prettylitter-blog/how-to-trim-your-cats-nails-without-pain.
 Accessed July 14, 2019.